mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 ## The Problem with Attachment

 All attachment functions & nodes in the engine allow us to specify the parent's socket name to attach the child to.
 Let's look at a small example to demonstrate an issue here.
-I have a simple pawn with a skeletal mesh.
-I also have a sword static mesh that I want to attach to my pawn's skeletal mesh at socket `Socket.Hand.Right`.
+We have a simple pawn with a skeletal mesh, and we want to attach a sword static mesh to its `Socket.Hand.Right` socket.

 ![Pawn sword attachment]({{ '/assets/images/posts/static-mesh-sockets/04-pawn-sword-attachment.png' | relative_url }})